 There are no reviews yet.

 Three-day (three hours a day), this workshop would guide people who want to write family chronicles, family or community cookbooks, or write personal food-related memoirs, that stir together food, anecdotes, memories.
-(Participants do not necessarily have to have attended the Webinar, but it is an option.)

 This workshop is for people who want to go ahead and plan to put together one particular book, perhaps for the family or for an elder’s birthday or anniversary, for future generations, for a reunion group….
 It would be of use to writers taking on such projects for a client too.